mik-jozef/ictoan/README.md

    `mv parser-table.json local`.
 Yes, it needs to be done in two steps.

 Now you can use the type checker.
-If `P` is a path to a `.ictoan` file, run `node local/out/main.js P` (still in the root of this repo) to typecheck its contents.
+If `P` is a path to a `.ictoan` file, run `node local/out/main.js P` to typecheck its contents.

 (Ictoan stands for **I** **c**an't **t**hink **o**f **a** **n**ame.)